 “We aim to inspire our listeners, bring hope and positivity by telling stories of how ordinary folks can have an extraordinary capacity for action amid seemingly insurmountable challenges.”

 “How can we make things better in our society, say, healthcare, digital banking, agriculture, and so on?
 Should we go back to normal?
 Is ‘normal’ desirable or right for us?
 These are the types of questions that we will explore and try to answer as we help build back a better nation,” Cammayo added.

-Dr. Masa, an anesthesiologist, will take the audience inside the warzone by telling us vivid accounts of how he and his team go about their duties, while making sure that every health worker is safe and that patients are well taken cared of.
+Dr. Masa, an anesthesiologist, will take the audience inside the warzone by telling us vivid accounts of how he and his team go about their duties, while ensuring that every health worker is safe and that patients are well taken cared of.

-Meanwhile, Heartee and Cecille—both employees of the Bank of the Philippine Islands—are part of the frontline workers whose roles as customer service representative and relationship manager, respectively, help clients with their critical need for financial services.
+Meanwhile, Heartee and Cecille—both Bank of the Philippine Islands employees—are part of the frontline workers whose roles as a customer service representative and relationship manager, respectively, help clients with their critical need for financial services.

 For the succeeding episodes, Dream Bayan, together with experts from various fields, will tackle the narratives surrounding agriculture in the Philippines and how they typically paint the industry as one full of struggle and poverty; lessons on resilience and innovative ways to do business in the new normal; the journey of Sinag Entrepreneurs, which put people at the heart of their services; and sustainable cities and urban planning to reimagine how we should be building not just our cities, but our communities as well.

 “All these topics provide a blueprint for ways to shape and create a better Philippines.
 This is for the benefit of our countrymen who continue to look for ways to cope and move forward,” he said.

 To listen to the Dream Bayan podcast, tune in to Spotify, Anchor, Google, and Apple Podcasts.